SE-TINF22B6/DHBWhub/docs/SOFTWARE_REQUIREMENTS_SPECIFICATION.md

   https://github.com/SE-TINF22B6/DHBWhub/blob/master/docs/diagrams/UsecaseDiagramGeneralRenewed.drawio.png
 - Revised Entity Relation Diagram, 12.06.2024:\
   https://github.com/SE-TINF22B6/DHBWhub/blob/master/docs/diagrams/ER_Diagram_General_Revised.drawio.png

 ---

 ## 2. Functional requirements

 ### 2.1 Overview
 #### 2.1.1 General use case
-Our website is comparable to other famous sites like Quora or Reddit, but rather specialized for students of the DHBW-environment.
-In the following graph, we have depicted the main use cases of our soon to be finished product.
-An unregistered user is able to either browse the homepage and its sections, create an user account or directly sign in with an existing user account.
-After signing in, the user is able to participate in four main sections of our web application.
+Our website is comparable to other famous sites like Quora or Reddit, but is rather specialized for students of the DHBW and other student groups in Karlsruhe.
+In the following graph, we have depicted the main use cases of our application in its current state.

-These section are:
-- Account Management,
-- Website Activities,
-- User Interaction,
-- Administration.

-The latter section is a rather special one which involves the administrators of this website and their interactions or responsibilities towards the end users.

 >![UML-diagram](https://github.com/SE-TINF22B6/DHBWhub/blob/master/docs/diagrams/UsecaseDiagramGeneralRenewed.drawio.png)

+The use cases can be divided into the following sections:
+- Account creation process:
+  - Signing up/Signing in with a local account.
+  - Signing in via Google.
+- Website activities without an account:
+  - Browsing homepage and viewing posts.
+  - Viewing eventposts through the homepage or the calendar.
+  - Search for users or posts.
+  - View user profiles
+- Administrative activities:
+  - Reporting posts or problems.
+  - Viewing the required legal notices.
+- Website activities with an existing account:
+  - Profile personalization.
+  - User interaction through creating and liking posts or comments.
+  - Saving and sharing posts.
+  - Follow other users and view their posts.
+  - Receive and manage notifications.

 #### 2.1.2 Important entities and classes
 In order to better understand all the entities involved in our project, we have created the following ER-diagram to better visualize and represent every important